 If you want application not to create a line for a bin if it exists already, select the Check on Existing Bin field.

-When you have finished filling in the fields, choose the OK Button.
+When you finish filling in the fields, choose the OK button.

 The application creates a line for each bin in the worksheet.
 You can now delete some of the bins, for example, if you have a rack with a passageway through the first two levels of a couple of sections.

-When you have deleted all unnecessary bins, choose the Create Bins action, and application will create bins for each line in the worksheet.
+When you delete all unnecessary bins, choose the Create Bins action, and application creates bins for each line in the worksheet.

-Repeat the process for another set of bins until you have created all the bins in your warehouse.
+Repeat the process for another set of bins until you create all the bins in your warehouse.